mapbox/protozero/README.md

 ## Limitations

-* The current implementation does not support big-endian machines.
-Fixed sized integers and floats/doubles will not decode properly.
 * A protobuf message has to fit into memory completely, otherwise it can not be parsed with this library.
 There is no streaming support.
 * The length of a string, bytes, or submessage can't be more than 2^31-1.